3YY3/csstrings-transition-shaper/README.md

 3. run the script,
 4. you can set three values: *pre-offset* (time in ms when new previous CC1 event will be created), *post-offset* (time in ms when new after CC1 event will be created) and *intensity* (how much to decrease original CC1 event,
 5. hit *Apply*

+In the picture demo.png you can see what will happen upon using the script.
+Original MIDI events are on the left side of the picture, altered by the script on the right.